Traffic Operations and Safety

 Traffic Control During Construction

-The Transportation Division is responsible for reviewing traffic control plans that are used for roadway construction work performed by private contractors.
+The Office of Transportation is responsible for reviewing traffic control plans that are used for roadway construction work performed by private contractors.
 Proper traffic control is required in construction areas to reduce accidents, confusion to motorists and damage to private and public property including minimizing impacts to traffic flow.

 In order to minimize inconvenience to roadway users, lane closures on arterial streets within Palo Alto are generally limited to the off-peak hours between 9 a.m. and 4 p.m.
 Sidewalk closures are discouraged, unless there is a convenient and safe alternate path for pedestrians.
 Work at night is generally not allowed, due to construction noise impacts on nearby residents and hotels.